thonedra-dev/HousePricePrediction_Model_Comparison/README.md

 By tuning these hyperparameters, we aim to find a **balance between underfitting and overfitting**, improving model performance on unseen data while keeping training time reasonable.

+## Evaluation Metrics
+Models are evaluated using:
+- **Mean Absolute Error (MAE)** – measures average prediction error (lower is better).
+- **R² Score** – measures how well predictions explain the variance of actual values (higher is better).
+Comparison charts are included in the notebook to visualize performance differences.

+## Visualization
+To compare model performance, a bar chart is provided showing **Mean Absolute Error (MAE)** and **R² scores** for Decision Tree, Random Forest, and XGBoost on the test set.
+This visualization helps quickly identify which model performs best and highlights differences in prediction accuracy and fit.